MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/activity-reports.md

 People who have the following permissions:

-- Office 365 global admins: We recommend that only a few people in your company have this role.
+- Global admins: We recommend that only a few people in your company have this role.
 It reduces the risk to your business.

 - Exchange admins